konacurrents/SemanticMarkerAPI/README.md

 [Wave Bundle Format](WaveBundle.md)

-> ![NOTE] While in XCode, a template has been created that can be used to then fill in your own values.
+> [!NOTE] While in XCode, a template has been created that can be used to then fill in your own values.
 > ![KSWave Template](images/KSWaveTemplate.png)